fmay/ziggyusaurus/docs/user-guide/plugin/batcher.md

 If you want to manage your own termination logic, then you can call `terminateBatch(props, batchItem)` when you determine that the batch should terminate.

 ## Setting noMoreData
 You should include some logic to tell the batching whether there is any more data to fetch.
-Below we are checking whether the amount of data returned by the `const response = await client.get(`?limit=${limit}&skip=${offset}`)
-` is less than the `limit` value.
+Below we are checking whether the amount of data returned by the API call is less than the `limit` value.
 In this case, we can assume that there is no more data to fetch and therefore set `batchItem.noMoreData = true`.

 ```javascript
    if (batchItem) {